Connecticut city profile

 ‹ See all top Connecticut cities ranked ยท Connecticut state profile ›

-Sources: Home prices and rent from Zillow; income, unemployment and commute from the U.S. Census; school ratings from state education data; crime from the FBI; air quality from the EPA.
+Sources: Home prices and rent from Zillow; income, unemployment and commute from the U.S. Census; school ratings from state education data; crime from the FBI.
 City rankings are within Connecticut only.
 Updated 2026.